 Many have said that the most difficult thing about filmmaking is not making the film, but selling it.
 The selling comes in the form of convincing investors to commit their hard-earned cash to your project.
 One of the first and most important things you need to know when you’re trying to get funding is how much money you will need.
 Many filmmakers fail to get funding because they underestimate the financial requirements of their projects, or they overestimate their ability to raise funds.

 As a filmmaker, you should be familiar with all aspects of production, from pre-production (planning) through post-production (editing).
 The key to getting funding for your film is convincing investors that you understand how much money is needed for each phase of production.
 If a producer can’t accurately estimate how much money is needed for each phase and what those costs will be, he won’t get funding for his film.
 As a filmmaker, it’s up to you to do the research and come up with those numbers.

 What kind of information can you use to make estimates in film production?
-You could use your past experience on other pictures as a guide (if there are any), but that may not produce accurate figures since every picture presents unique problems.
-In addition to using past experience as a
+You could use your past experience with other pictures as a guide (if there are any), but that may not produce accurate figures since every picture presents unique problems.

 Film Production Under-Schedule Each Day

 On the first day of a production, there is usually a lot of preparation that goes on before any real work begins.
 The director has to meet with the producer, location manager, and other key crew members to go over the script and discuss their plans for shooting.
 I try to be prepared when I start a job by having contact sheets ready from the previous jobs I’ve done.
 This way, I can quickly select my favorite shots and provide contact sheets for clients to choose from as well as proofs of each shot in case they want to make any changes.
 As long as they’re not major changes, it saves everyone time.